When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Electrical Company trucks driving southwest on Hwy 40 from Michegan, Kansas, Virginia, and Indiana to restore electricity in Louisiana and Mississippi after Hurricane Gustav Electrical Company trucks driving southwest on Hwy 40 from Michegan, Kansas, Virginia, and Indiana to restore electricity in Louisiana and Mississippi after Hurricane Gustav

-There’s also a short photo editorial of our encounters with many of the electric company truck convoys travelling south from Michegan, Indiana, Virginia, and Kansas to restore electricity to 90,000 homes and businesses along the Gulf Coast after Hurricane Gustav.
+There’s also a short photo editorial of our encounters with many of the electric company truck convoys travelling south from Michigan, Indiana, Virginia, and Kansas to restore electricity to 90,000 homes and businesses along the Gulf Coast after Hurricane Gustav.
 Here are a few of those photos from that set, which we were about to post on CNN’s weather.com when I inadvertently killed my husband’s laptop by plugging a cable in the wrong place.
-An expensive proposition that now is not as timely as it was, so I didn’t even get to send them in.
+An expensive proposition, and I didn’t even get to send them in.
 I just found out that fortunately all the travel photos were retrieved, but the laptop is dead.
-Um, me no good with computer cables…
+Oops!

 New heart-shape